 The application and interview process will be as follows:

 We will review your application based on eligibility and suitability.
-It is an exciting opportunity for us to engage with Grads and our leaders play an integral part of this process.
-In the Grad interview process, you will have the opportunity to present to the best leaders in the industry, gain some valuable insight into AusNet Services from our key decision makers, and a chance to get to know them.
+It is an exciting opportunity for us to engage with Graduates, and our leaders play an integral part of this process.
+In the Graduate interview process, you will have the opportunity to present to the best leaders in the industry, gain some valuable insight into AusNet from our key decision makers, and a chance to get to know them.

 Applying for a Grad Program will be a new experience for many.
 Below are our basic tips to keep in mind when sending in your application, as well as during the interview process.